cometbft/cometbft/docs/architecture/adr-110-e2e-abci++.md

  ```

-If you compare this grammar with the original one, you will notice that
+If you compare this grammar with the original one, you will notice that, in addition to vote extensions,
 `Info` is removed.
 The reason is that, as explained in the section [CometBFT's expected behaviour](../../spec/abci/abci%2B%2B_comet_expected_behavior.md#valid-method-call-sequences), one of the
 purposes of the `Info` method is being part of the RPC handling from an external
 client.
-Since this can happen at any time, it cannot be expressed with the
+Since this can happen at any time, it complicates the
 grammar.
 This is not true in other cases, but since the Application does
 not know why the `Info` is called, we removed